Today, I have 50 easy guitar tabs to try for beginners and instructors for their students.

 The Beatles were masters of songwriting and major contributors to the Rock 101 curriculum.
 The main riff falls nicely under the pentatonic box pattern.
 The verse uses power chords (the classic power 5 to power 6 move made famous by Chuck Berry).
 Finally, the solo is pure pentatonic licks with some bluesy bends.
 Enjoy.

 Paranoid (Black Sabbath)

 Fast-rewind back a thousand years ago when 12-year old me was trying to grow his hair long and heading into my first guitar lesson.
-I walked out with three power chords and a basic understanding of palm-muted, eighth-note rhythms.
+I walked out with three simple power chords and a basic understanding of palm-muted, eighth-note rhythms.
 I then raced to the record store to buy the album of the same name.
 I have since continued the tradition and taught “Paranoid” to the masses.
 I’m proud to say that my 13-year son is keeping the tradition alive.

 Smoke on the Water (Deep Purple)

 Don’t you hate it when old guys say “Back in my day…” Well, get over it, back in my day social networking was going to the guitar store and rewriting tabs that your guitar teacher gave you for your friends.
-“Smoke on the Water” was the first tune that I learned from a friend.
+“Smoke on the Water” was the first easy and simple tune that I learned from a friend.
 It introduced me to inverted power chords, arpeggiated rhythms and Ritchie Blackmore.